History of Virgin Galactic in Timeline

 Shortly after the announcement of competitor Blue Origin's plans to fly Amazon founder Jeff Bezos into space on 20 July 2021, the Virgin Galactic flight was rescheduled to occur on 11 July 2021.

-On 14 October 2021, Virgin Galactic announced an upgrade program for Unity and Eve, delaying future commercial flights to mid-2022 due to material analysis.
+On 14 October 2021, Virgin Galactic announced that an upgrade program for Unity and Eve would begin, delaying future commercial flights to mid-2022 due to material analysis requirements.

-Feb 2022: Suborbital spaceplane in final phases of returning to commercial service
+Feb 2022: Virgin Galactic in final phases of returning to commercial service

-Virgin Galactic said it was in the final phases of returning its suborbital spaceplane to commercial service in Feb 2022.
+In February 2022, Virgin Galactic stated it was in the final phases of returning its suborbital spaceplane to commercial service.

-In February 2022, Virgin Galactic announced that it was opening ticket sales to the public for $450,000 per reservation.
+In February 2022, Virgin Galactic announced that it was opening ticket sales to the public for $450,000.

 July 2022: Partnership with Boeing's Aurora Flight Sciences

-In October 2021, Virgin Galactic announced an upgrade program for Unity and Eve, delaying future commercial flights to mid-2022 due to material analysis.
+On 14 October 2021, Virgin Galactic announced that an upgrade program for Unity and Eve would begin, delaying future commercial flights to mid 2022 due to material analysis requirements.

 In May 2023, the spin-off company Virgin Orbit was shut down.